 Providing modern academic space for the existing department at St Antony’s College, this link building consists of archive storage, a café, gallery, library and a lecture hall, exquisitely designed and finely tuned in response to a constrained surrounding environment.

-The building structure is made from in-situ reinforced concrete, with the exception of the roof, which has timber as its main material.
+The building structure is made from in-situ reinforced concrete, with the exception of the roof, which has glued laminated timber as its main material.
 The architectural aspiration for an exposed concrete building required special attention in the design and detailing of the reinforced concrete structure.
-The visual appearance of the long exposed concrete walls did not allow the introduction of any expansion joints requiring finite element analysis to assess thermal effects on the reinforced concrete frame.
+The visual appearance of the long exposed concrete walls did not allow the introduction of any expansion joints, requiring extensive finite element analysis to assess thermal effects on the reinforced concrete frame.
 Several lighting features were also incorporated into the detailing of the concrete structure, such as the linear lighting slots in the exposed soffit of the first floor slab.
-However the key to the successful delivery of the fair face concrete was an understanding of the architectural aspirations from an early stage of the project and the collaborative development of the details.
+However the key to the successful delivery of the fair-face concrete was an understanding of the architectural aspirations from an early stage of the project and the collaborative development of the details.

 This iconic project provides a very good example of how a modern form of construction and architecture can be executed within a space framed by traditional architecture.
-The ambition is for the space to inspire people to study within the building, and socialise in the surrounding area.
+The ambition is for the space to inspire people to study within the building and socialise in the surrounding area.